 Related Work

 In the digital game domain, Warren [4] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources into vertices.
 By his definition, resources are dimensions of the game state that are quantifiable, while actions are rules of the game that allowed the conversion of one resource into another.
 Consalvo [5] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
-Playtracer [6] proposes to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.
+Playtracer [6] allows the user to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

 These three approaches are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 However, Consalvo [5] presents a template for analysis, acting as guidelines to how the analysis should be done.
 Meanwhile, Playtracer [6] focuses on identifying the player’s strategies by visually analyzing play traces instead of using queries.